riccim94/ASCATCATA/README.md

 For the correct functioning of the function, it is required that the time units are all defined in a separate column, and each factor included in the ASCA decomposition must be in its proper column.

 > [!WARNING]
-> For the correct application of ASCA decomposition, it is necessary that for every time unit, the same experimental design is replicated.
-The function is not designed to work for different kinds of datasets than dynamic sensory datasets.
+> For the correct application of ASCA decomposition, it is necessary that the same experimental design is replicated for each time unit.

 ``` r
 #the function is then applied to the dataset, defining the formula applied by the ASCA decomposition and the column containing the time column